harrisonlab/fusarium/pathogen/orthology/F.oxysporum_fsp.cepae_pathogen_vs_non-pathogen_orthology.md

 ```

 ```
   The following number of anontations were investigated:
-726
+  653
   Taking into account redundancy in a gene, there were this many annotations:
-494
+  445
   The most common domains in pathogen genes were identified:
-     20 Coil
-     17 TMhelix	Region of a membrane-bound protein predicted to be embedded in the membrane.
+       15 TMhelix	Region of a membrane-bound protein predicted to be embedded in the membrane.
+       10 Coil
-      7 SSF52540
+        6 SSF52540
-      7 G3DSA:3.40.50.300
-      5 SSF51735
+        6 SSF51735
+        6 PTHR19303
+        6 G3DSA:3.40.50.720
+        6 G3DSA:3.40.50.300
-      5 G3DSA:3.40.50.720
+        5 SSF53098
-      3 SSF57701
+        5 PS51253	CENPB-type HTH domain profile.
+        4 SM00674	Putative DNA-binding domain in centromere protein B, mouse jerky and transposases.
+        4 PTHR23272
+        4 PF03221	Tc5 transposase DNA-binding domain
+        4 PF03184	DDE superfamily endonuclease
-      3 SSF53335
+        3 SSF53474
-      3 SSF51905
+        3 SSF46689
         3 SSF103473
-      3 PTHR13789
-      3 PTHR11711
-      3 PS50048	Zn(2)-C6 fungal-type DNA-binding domain profile.
-      3 PS00463	Zn(2)-C6 fungal-type DNA-binding domain signature.
-      3 PR00420	Aromatic-ring hydroxylase (flavoprotein monooxygenase) signature 3 PF01494	FAD binding domain
-      3 PF00172	Fungal Zn(2)-Cys(6) binuclear cluster domain
-      3 G3DSA:4.10.240.10
-      3 G3DSA:3.50.50.60
+        3 PF12013	Protein of unknown function (DUF3505)
+        3 PF05699	hAT family C-terminal dimerisation region 3 PF05225	helix-turn-helix, Psq domain
-      3 G3DSA:3.40.50.150
+        3 G3DSA:3.40.50.1820
   The number of annotations summarised is:
-366
+  326
 ```